MicrosoftDocs/dynamics365smb-docs/business-central/finance-general-ledger.md

 ## General Ledger Setup and General Posting Setup
 The setup of the general ledger is at the core of financial processes because it defines how you post data.

-In the **General Ledger Setup** page, you specify how to handle certain accounting issues in your company, such as:
+On the **General Ledger Setup** page, you specify how to handle certain accounting issues in your company, such as:

 * Invoice rounding details
 * Address formats